apurba600/Regression-House-SalePrice-Analysis/README.md

 FILES IN THE REPOSITORY:

-- Dataset (CSV Files): Training dataset, Testing dataset, Submission sample sataset
+- Dataset (CSV Files): Training dataset, Testing dataset, Submission sample sataset, Final_submission ( this is the predicted prices for the test set)
 - Description file (txt file): Features detailed description
 - README.md: Contains the details and summary of the project